Concepts

 - Available management actions

-Replica View
+Replicas View

-The replica table allows you to visualize:
+The replicas table allows you to view:

-- Names of replicated virtual machines
+- Name of replicated virtual machines

-- Source and target locations
+- Source and target location

 - Associated replication policy

-- Export of data in CSV format
+- Data export in CSV format

 Best practices